FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science/Syllabus Research Data and Open Science.md

 | Where to find the materials | Zenodo.
 DOI [10.5281/zenodo.10120307](https://zenodo.org/doi/10.5281/zenodo.10120307)                                                        |

 ## Training objectives
-After this lesson you should:
-- understand the main Open Science concepts
-- know how to prepare your data for sharing
-- be able to deposit your work in a trusted repository
+After this lesson you should: Understand the main Open Science concepts; Know how to prepare your data for sharing; Be able to deposit your work in a trusted repository.
 ## Lesson Structure

 ### Research Data and Open Science